-Most interesting wonders of Guernsey
+Most interesting landmarks of Guernsey

 Below are listed the most amazing natural and man made landmarks of Guernsey.

 - Boutique Caves – Sark.
 Some 60 m long seaside caves in beautiful setting.
 According to local legends in earlier times were used by smugglers.

 - Gouliot Caves – Sark.
 Large seaside caves, accessible only at very low tide.
 Walls covered with sea anemones.

 - La Coupée of Sark – Isthmus, connecting Sark and Little Sark, with 100 m tall cliffs in both sides.
 Before 1900, when railings where not there, children crawled on their knees here to avoid being blown in the sea.

 - Castel – Guernsey.
 Unusual standing stone shaped like a woman.

 - La Gran’mère du Chimquière – Guernsey.
 Standing stone in St.Martin’s churchyard.
 1.65 m tall stone has been shaped like a statue with head and face.
 It is not known when the sculpting was done.

 - La Longue Rocque – Tallest menhir in Guernsey, rising 3.5 m from the ground, 1 m goes below the ground.
 Weighs some 5 tons.